fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 also important to consider their intersections (e.g., Black women, Latinx nonbinary people, etc.). :footcite:cts:`crenshaw1991intersectionality` offers a thorough background on the topic of intersectionality.
+See the :ref:`appropriate section later in this guide <intersecting_groups>` for details of how Fairlearn can compute metrics for intersections.

 .. note::